K&W Cafeterias: History

-Grady Allred, Sr. died in 1983.
+Grady Allred, Sr., died in 1983.
 The chain continued to be operated by the third generation of his family.

 On January 18, 1988, the K&W located at 380 Knollwood Street in Winston-Salem exploded due to a natural gas leak.
-The restaurant was destroyed and the attached Sheraton hotel was severely damaged beyond repair, leading to a demolition.
+The restaurant was destroyed, and the attached Sheraton hotel was severely damaged beyond repair, necessitating demolition.
 Four people sustained minor injuries due to the blast.

-In 1991, K&W began offering takeout service through the To Go Shop.
-In 2009, K&W Catering began, for events such as weddings and corporate meetings.
+In 1991, K&W began offering take-out service through the To-Go Shop.
+In 2009, K&W began a catering service for events such as weddings and corporate meetings.

 On September 6, 2020, K&W announced it had filed for Chapter 11 bankruptcy protection due to the COVID-19 pandemic's effect on restaurants.
-The company emerged from bankruptcy in September 2021 after reducing the number of locations from 18 to 14 and the number of employees from 1,035 to 834.
+The company emerged from bankruptcy in September 2021, after reducing the number of locations from 18 to 14 and the number of employees from 1,035 to 834.

-On August 16, 2022, president Dax Allred announced the acquisition of K&W and its 11 locations by Piccadilly Restaurants.
-As of May 2025, the company operates 9 locations in North Carolina and Virginia.
+On August 16, 2022, president Dax Allred announced the acquisition of K&W and its eleven locations by Piccadilly Restaurants.

+On December 1, 2025, K&W announced the immediate closure of all locations, which prior to closure were eight in North Carolina and one in Virginia.
+On December 4, 2025, K&W filed for Chapter 7 bankruptcy liquidation.